Last updated on November 18th, 2020 at 03:42 pm

 Oh, and did I mention?
 Both sites are FREE.

 Note: Lots of things are NOT permitted, including pets, food, alcohol, jogging or speed walking, biking, skating, smoking or fishing.
+During the pandemic, masks are required when there is two-way traffic.

 Things to do in Palm Beach County: